+ACE Women’s Business Center will continuously update these resources to provide you with the best information to aid your small business during this time.
 To ensure the health and safety of our clients and staff, ACE is being proactive by making a few adjustments to our regular business practices.
-Until the end of April, all of our training programs will be presented by webinar and individual consultations will be done by telephone or videoconferencing.
-This includes activities for the ACE Women’s Business Center and Business Advisory Services.
-Please visit our Upcoming Events section for updates on classes and schedules.
+All of our training programs will be presented by webinar and individual consultations will be done by telephone or videoconferencing.

 Economic Disaster Loan Program (EIDL)

 Small business owners and qualified agricultural businesses in all U.S. states and territories are currently eligible to apply for a low-interest loan due to COVID-19.

 Agricultural businesses with 500 or fewer employees are now eligible as a result of new authority granted by Congress in response to the COVID-19 pandemic.

 Agricultural businesses include those businesses engaged in the production of food and fiber, ranching, and raising of livestock, aquaculture, and all other farming and agricultural related industries (as defined by section 18(b) of the Small Business Act (15 U.S.C.
 647(b)).
 Learn More

 The Targeted EIDL Advance provides businesses located in low-income communities with additional funds to ensure small business continuity, adaptation, and resiliency.

 Advance funds of up to $10,000 will be available to applicants located in low-income communities who previously received an EIDL Advance for less than $10,000, or those who applied but received no funds due to lack of available program funding.

 SBA will first reach out to EIDL applications that already received a partial EIDL Advance (between $1,000 – $9,000).
 Applicants will be contacted directly by SBA via email in the coming weeks with instructions to determine eligibility and submit documentation.